diagrams/diagrams-doc/doc/manual.rst

 trails and paths, `deform` (without a prime) calls `deform'` with an error limit of 0.01 times the object's size.

-.. container:: todo

-  Fix all references to `trailVertices` etc., and make sure it's discussed somewhere in the manual

 `Diagrams.TwoD.Deform`:mod: defines parallel and perspective projections along the principal axes in 2 dimensions.
 The below example projects the vertices of a square orthogonally onto the